 - Fixed Google account scope

 This update fixes the highly publicized issue which claimed that Pokemon Go could access your Gmail due to its permission requirements.
 However, as per Gizmodo’s investigation, this turned out to be a false alarm.
 A security developer at Slack also tested the token provided by Pokemon Go and confirmed that it only access basic profile information.
 Niantic confirmed that they were working on a client side fix, which ships with version 1.0.1 that fixes this error.
-Weirdly, this issue did not effect Android users.
+Weirdly, this issue did not effect Android users and only occurred with iOS users.

-Even after the update, my Google account still shows full account access for Pokemon Go so it’s unclear what has changed in permissions.
+However, even after the update, my Google account still shows full account access for Pokemon Go so it’s unclear what has changed in permissions.
+But the question is does this issue stops me from playing the game?
+Absolutely not.

 The update is available now in the App Store for iPhone, iPad and iPod touch.